ENCODE-DCC/encoded/docs/overview.rst

 SOURCE CODE ORGANIZATION
 ------------------------

+	*** WARNING THIS IS OUT OF DATE SINCE CONTENTBASE SPLIT OFF -- REWRITE WHEN IT'S TOTALLY DIVORCED ***

 	* Root - the root directory contains configuration files and install scripts along with other accessory directories
 		- *bin* - command line excutables (see src/commmands) from buildout (see PyramidDocs_)
 		- *develop* & *develop-eggs* - source and python eggs (created by buildout)